JMicallef9/terraform-ec2-word-list-generator/README.md

 You can verify this either by checking manually in the AWS console or via the CLI:
 `aws s3 ls s3://<bucket-name>/output/`

-Note that once Terraform has finished applying the configuration, it should run an automatic verification using the CLI command, displaying a message like so: `Success!
-Output file found in S3!`
+You can also go to the CloudWatch log groups to view the logs.

-To verify Docker activity or view the logs, you can SSH into the EC2 instance using your access key and public DNS name:
+To verify Docker activity or view the logs directly, you can SSH into the EC2 instance using your access key and public DNS name:
 `ssh -i ~/.ssh/access_key.pem ec2-user@<public-dns-name>`

 Once connected, you can use `docker ps -a` to check the running/exited containers, or inspect the Docker run logs using `sudo cat /var/log/docker_run.log`